-Bogdanov, pretending to argue only against Beltov and cravenly ignoring Engels, is indignant at such definitions, which, don't you see, "prove to be simple repetitions" (Empirio-Monism, Bk.
-III, p. xvi) of the "formula" (of Engels, our "Marxist" forgets to add) that for one trend in philosophy matter is primary and spirit secondary, while for the other trend the reverse is the case.
-All the Russian Machians exultantly echo Bogdanov's "refutation"!
-But the slightest reflection could have shown these people that it is impossible, in the very nature of the case, to give any definition of these two ultimate concepts of epistemology save one that indicates which of them is taken as primary.
+Bogdanov, pretending to argue only against Beltov and cravenly ignoring Engels, is indignant at such definitions, which, don't you see, "prove to be simple repetitions" (Empirio-monism, Bk, III, p. xvi) of the "formula" (of Engels, our "Marxist" forgets to add) that for one trend in philosophy matter is primary and spirit secondary, while for the other trend the reverse is the case.
+All the Russian Machists trend the reverse is the case.
+All the Russian Machists exultantly echo Bogdanov's "refutation"!
+But the slightest reflection could have shown these people that it is impossible, in the very nature of the case, to give any definition of these two ultimate concepts of epistemology, except an indication which of them is taken as primary.
 What is meant by giving a "definition"?
 It means essentially to bring a given concept within a more comprehensive concept.
-For example, when I give the definition "an ass is an animal," I am bringing the concept "ass" within a more comprehensive concept.
-The question then is, are there more comprehensive concepts, with which the theory of knowledge could operate, than those of being and thinking, matter and sensation, physical and mental?
-No. These are the ultimate concepts, the most comprehensive concepts which epistemology has in point of fact so far not surpassed (apart from changes in nomenclature, which are always possible).
-One must be a charlatan or an utter blockhead to demand a "definition" of these two "series" of concepts of ultimate comprehensiveness which would not be a "mere repetition": one or the other must be taken as the primary.
-Take the three afore-mentioned arguments on matter.
+For example, when I give the definition "an ass is an animal", I am bringing the concept "ass" within a more comprehensive concept.
+The question then is, are there more comprehensive concepts with which the theory of knowledge could operate than those of being and thinking, matter and sensation, physical and mental?
+No. These are the ultimate, most comprehensive concepts, which epistemology has in point of fact so far not surpassed (apart from changes in nomenclature, which are always possible).
+One must be a charlatan or an utter blockhead to demand a One must be a charlatan or an utter blockhead to demand a "definition" of these two "series" of concepts of ultimate comprehensiveness which would not be a "mere repetition": one or the other must be taken as primary.
+Take the three above-mentioned arguments on matter.
 What do they all amount to?
-To this, that these philosophers proceed from the mental or the self, to the physical, or environment, as from the central term to the counter-term - or from sensation to matter, or from sense-perception to matter.
-Could Avenarius, Mach and Pearson in fact have given any other "definition" of these fundamental concepts, save by pointing to the trend of their philosophical line?
+To this, that these philosophers proceed from the mental, or the self, to the physical, or environment, as from the central term to the counter-term-or from sensation to central term to the counter-term-or from sensation to matter, or from sense-perception to matter.
+Could Avenarius, Mach and Pearson in fact have given any other "definition" of these fundamental concepts, save by indicating the trend of their philosophical line?
 Could they have defined in any other way, in any specific way, what the self is, what sensation is, what sense-perception is?
-One has only to formulate the question clearly to realise what utter nonsense the Machians are talking when they demand that the materialists give a definition of matter which would not amount to a repetition of the proposition that matter, nature, being, the physical - is primary, and spirit, consciousness, sensation, the psychical - is secondary.
+One has only to formulate the question clearly to realise what sheer nonsense the Machists talk when they demand that the materialists give a definition of matter which would not amount to a repetition of the proposition that matter, nature, being, the physical-is primary, and spirit, consciousness, sensation, the psychical-is secondary.

-One expression of the genius of Marx and Engels was that they despised pedantic playing with new words, erudite terms, and subtle "isms," and said simply and plainly: there is a materialist line and an idealist line in philosophy, and between them there are various shades of agnosticism.
-The painful quest for a "new" point of view in philosophy betrays the same poverty of mind that is revealed in the painful effort to create a "new" theory of value, or a "new" theory of rent, and so forth.
+One expression of the genius of Marx and Engels was that

+they despised pedantic playing with new words, erudite terms, and subtle "isms", and said simply and plainly: there is a materialist line and an idealist line in philosophy, and between them there are various shades of agnosticism.
+The vain attempts to find a "new" point of view in philosophy betray the same poverty of mind that is revealed in similar efforts to create a "new" theory of value, a "new" theory of rent, and so forth.